hiulit/Murtop-Raspberry-Pi-Bartop-Arcade-Machine-Project/README.md

 * It will open a basic GUI.
 * Select **Option 3 Setup**
 * Select **Option 317 Register RetroArch controller**
 * Follow the on screen directions.
 It will ask you to press all the buttons on your controller.
-Just press the ones you need.
+* Just press the ones you need.
+Let the one you won't need to **timeout**.

 ### SNES controller